The Shelsley Walsh Open Hill Climb Time Trial ran from 2014 – 2018

 The 12ft wide (3.66m) wide smooth tarmac surface of the hill climb course runs for 1000 yards (914 metres) gaining an elevation of 328 feet (100 metres).
 This gives an average gradient of 1:9 (11%) with a maximum gradient of 1:6 (17%).

-Spectators are welcome, the Strastone Cafe will be open all day for hot food and drinks.
-For the riders the Shelsley Walsh covered pit area will be available for preparation and warm up.
-The hill climb course will be open for practice before the main competition begins.
+Spectators were welcome, with easy access to track-side seating and viewing areas, use of the Strastone Cafe open all day for hot food and drinks.
+For the riders the Shelsley Walsh covered pit area was available for preparation and warm up.
+The hill climb course was open for practice before the main competition began.

 The Shelsley Walsh Motor Sport Venue is a private facility, there is no access for cycling at any other time of the year.